-The lighthouse-aws-bootstrap.sh script is used to create the Lighthouse AMI.
-Usage information can be displayed by using the -h option.
+3. Create a Lighthouse AMI, using the lighthouse-aws-bootstrap.sh script (usage information can be displayed by using the -h option) on the EC2 instance created in the previous step.
+The steps are detailed below.

-After creating the EC2 Linux instance:

 - Connect via SSH to your instance on AWS using the username ec2-user and the private key you created previously.
-All subsequent steps must be performed on the instance. - 2.
-Configure AWS using the following command:
+All subsequent steps must be performed on the instance.

+- Configure AWS using the following command:

+aws configure

+- Provide the access key and region details (other settings may be left unchanged).
+If you are using IAM Identity Center, you will need to instead configure using aws configure sso, and set the CLI Profile Name to be default.

+- Download the aws-bootstrap script: